ChrisCodes54/password-generator/README.md

 ## Install
 No install needed.
 ## Usage
-To create randomized password to protect people's accounts/
+To create randomized password to protect people's accounts.
 ## License
 No license.
 ## Contributors